pi-star-2025/pi_star/Math + Physics/misc/3-body-angles.md

 ...

 A practical example is the angles of the nose.
 The straight line down captures the π of the skull mind, while the slanted line forward captures the π of the stomach mind (also: earth mind).
-The sharper the angle of slanted line, then the more the person will feel the earth wraps around them.
+The sharper the angle of the slanted line, then the more the person will feel the earth wraps around them.

 Another example is the angle described by how fast a planet rotates (day/night).
 Each rotation has a straight line from star-to-planet and a slanted line (from planet to galaxy).
 If there is a greater slant/angle to the galaxy, it means the planet will rotate diurnally faster (day/night).
 This means the planet's vision (star and galaxy) has greater distance between the 2 π's.